therealnin3/2048/README.md

 ## Description

 This is my second Unity project, a recreation of the popular game 2048.
-The game involves merging tiles with the same number to reach the elusive 2048 tile.
+The game involves merging tiles with the same number to reach the 2048 tile.

 ## Features